 It’s important to note that mental health and mental illness aren’t the same thing.
 Mental illness is a real health problem that affects your mind and, by extension, your ability to effectively function or accomplish your day-to-day.
 As we begin to toss aside our outdated misconceptions (that living with a mental disorder makes you weak, dangerous, etc.) of mental illness, mental health emerges as a viable tool for us to broaden our understanding.
 We all have mental health – but not all people have to live with a mental disorder or illness.

 Like physical health – otherwise “healthy” people often experience high cholesterol or bad shoulders or knees – mental health is on a continuum and people may fall anywhere on that spectrum.
 Physical health conditions cost businesses roughly $225 billion in productivity loss each year.
-In contrast, the estimate on the annual productivity loss related to mental health is at a staggering $1 trillion.
+In contrast, the estimate on .
 It’s in the best interests not just of the employees, but the employers as well, to ensure that provisions are in place to promote mental health at work and boost productivity.

 Rolling out these initiatives in an effective way can be challenging, particularly for global businesses.
 Though great strides have been made in combatting the stigma surrounding mental ill-health, the fact remains that some countries and cultures still don’t allow for open and honest dialogue around mental health.
 Moreover, the rise of technology and telecommunication has created more dispersed workforces which necessitates a stronger line of communication between employer and employee.

 Dialogue is the most important part of promoting a healthy workplace.
 What can you do to promote mental health at work?